Nico Jones: Brentford

 On 15 August 2021, Jones transferred to the B team at Premier League club Brentford and signed two-year contract, with the option of a further year, on a free transfer.
 Over the course of the 2021–22 and 2022–23 seasons, he made 61 B team appearances and was a part of the 2021–22 London Senior Cup-winning squad.
 Jones occasionally participated in first team training during the 2021–22 season and made one mid-season friendly appearance.
 He was released when his contract expired in June 2023.

 Non-League football

 On 21 November 2023, Jones signed a short-term contract with National League South club Welling United.
 He made a single Kent Senior Cup appearance for the club.
 On 6 February 2024, Jones made a second Kent Senior Cup appearance of the 2023–24 season, for Dover Athletic.
 As an ineligible player, the club was thrown out of the competition for fielding him.
 On 1 March 2024, Jones transferred to Isthmian League South East Division club Burgess Hill Town.
 He made four appearances before the end of the 2023–24 season, which culminated in relegation.
-In June 2024, Jones transferred to Southern League Premier Division Central club Banbury United.
-He made 31 appearances during a mid-table 2024–25 season.
-Jones was retained for the 2025–26 season.
+In June 2024, Jones transferred to Southern League Premier Division Central club Banbury United and made 66 appearances across two mid-table seasons, scoring two goals.
+He was released at the end of the 2025–26 season and transferred to Isthmian League Premier Division club Carshalton Athletic in August 2026.